itaysharir/Dotfiles/README.md

 - Move yabai to ~/.config/yabai <br>
 - Move skhd to ~/.config/skhd <br>
 - Move cava to ~/.config/cava
-- Move zsh/.zshrc to ~/.zshrc (renamed from zshrc to .zshrc)
+- Move .zshrc to ~/.zshrc (renamed from zshrc to .zshrc)
+- Move .tmux.conf to ~/.tmux.conf (renamed from tmux.conf to .tmux.conf)

 ## That's it.
 - Feel free to customize my dotfiles to your liking and to submit issues.